 You are asking the right questions!

 Be aware that many PV installers conveniently 'forget' about the money you invested and only look at the income to calculate payback time and profit.
 This is wrong, misleading, and results in ROI numbers that are not realistic.
-The graph above on this page shows cost per installed Watt, payback time in years, and ROI for PV arrays installed by us.
+The graph above on this page shows cost per installed Watt, payback time in years, and ROI for PV arrays installed by us, using real numbers.

 Financing can still be a good thing.
 As long as you realize that some of the solar energy profit will go towards paying the bank instead of your pocket.
 You do end up with a fully paid for (and in a real sense 'free') solar array at the end of the ride, that may be put to productive use to lower your hydro bill after the 20-year contract time is up.
 You also contribute by producing green energy.
 Nothing wrong with that!